danilow86/danilow86/README.md

 Hi there, this is a little bit about me 👋

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Enchanté, Je m'appelle Danilo

+I am Brazilian, always a student and totally dedicated to my career and family

-My name is Danilo, I am currently living in Porto but I am brazilian.
-Technology is my passion, so knowledge for me is the key for a successful life
+💻 Technology is my passion, so knowledge for me is the key for a successful life

-🎓 I have a bachelor's degree on Analysis systems development 💻 and I work with technology since I was born.
+🎓 I have a bachelor's degree on Analysis systems development and I work with technology since I was born.

 🤲🏾 Always able to help / support the tech community and I usually write posts to contribute.
-So I like to create things and contribute in some way.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 SCENARIO: DEVELOPING MY CAREER